chadkluck/serverless-video-converter/README.md

 # choose the template-pipeline.yml template when asked
 # Follow the prompts (for S3StaticBucket you will use the bucket name of your Output bucket)

-# After it is created you will have a chance to deploy right away, or do it later using the deploy.py command.
+# After it is created you will have a chance to deploy right away or do it later using the deploy.py command.
 # Once deployed, test it out with a SHORT 30 to 60 second video:
-aws s3 cp test-video-file.mp4 s3://<VideoSourceBucket>/
+aws s3 cp test-video-file.mp4 s3://VIDEO_SOURCE_BUCKET/PREFIX_PATH/
 ```

 That's it!
 Now check the pipeline and CloudFormation progress in the console!